OpenRiak/riak_kv/docs/QueryAPI.md

 - A field (required).
 - A range (required).
 - An evaluation expression (optional); used to decode projected attributes to provide a map of those attributes to be processed via a filter expression.
-- A filter expression (optional); used to filter results in/out of queries based on a map of projected attributes discovered on the index entry (using a filter expression).
+- A filter expression (optional); used to filter results in/out of queries by applying checks to a map of projected attributes discovered on the index entry (using a filter expression).
 - A regular expression (optional); a potentially less flexible, but commonly more performant alternative to evaluation and filter expressions - where a regular expression match against a term is used to filter the term in or out.
 - A result aggregation method (optional); what results are required, and how should they be sorted (e.g. just matching object keys, terms and keys, keys by specific attribute).